BrenoItalo16/BrenoItalo16/README.md

 - ✍️ Cartoon and motion with rive.app.

-- 📄 Actually learning a little about cloud in Escola da nuvem.
+- 📄 Actually learning a little about Cloud AWS in Escola da nuvem.

 - 📫 Contact-me by e-mail: brenoitalo.dev@gmail.com